mit-rss/visual_servoing_tesse/README.md

 Many existing packages including [OpenCV](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html#findhomography) can be used to compute homography matrices from point correspondences.

-We have provided you with an (almost-complete) `HomographyConverter` node which performs this operation!
+We have provided you with an (almost-complete) `HomographyConverter` node!
 This node subscribes to the `/relative_cone_px` and `/lane_line` topics, which are in pixel (u, v) coordinates, and publishes a corresponding target point in relative ground-plane (x, y) coordinates to `/relative_cone`.

+The `HomographyConverter` starts by picking four arbitrary (x, y) points in the ground plane.
+It projects these points into the camera frame, as described above.
+Then it calls to an OpenCV function to compute the homography matrix, which performs the reverse projection from pixel coordinates (u, v) back into ground plane points (x, y).

-Your task is to fill in an appropriate 3x3 rotation matrix which rotates points from the camera frame into the TESSE floor frame.
+Your task is to help the the `HomographyConverter` with its first projection, from the ground plane into the camera frame.
+You will simple need to fill in the appropriate entries for the rotation matrix `R_floor_cam`, which rotates points from the relative floor frame to the camera frame.
 Recall that in both frames, the z-axis points forward.
-In TESSE, the y-axis points up and the x-axis is to the left.
+In the TESSE relative floor frame, the y-axis points up and the x-axis is to the left.
 The coordinate frame of the camera is illustrated above.

 # Module 3: Cone Detection and Parking In Tesse